bjornbytes/trickle/README.md

 Trickle is a bitstream for Lua.
 When writing data to a trickle stream, you must specify its size in bits.
 The stream will automatically pack this data into compressed bytes, which often leads to greatly reduced network bandwidth.
-This is useful in networking applications where it is necessary to reduce network traffic, such as in realtime multiplayer games.
+This is useful in networking applications where it is necessary to reduce network traffic, such as realtime multiplayer games.

 How it works
 ---